 The Science Behind Sweet Slurpee Science

 In this experiment we are applying the principles of heat transfer and the effect of salt on ice that we learned in our Salt and Ice STEM Activity.
 In a nutshell, the salt causes an endothermic reaction that pulls heat from around it to melt the ice.
-It does this so aggressively that it will drop the temperature around it below freezing which allows our drink to go below freezing.
+It does this so aggressively that it will drop the temperature around it to below freezing which allows our drink to go below freezing.
 We registered a low of almost -5C and it stayed at that temperature for a couple of hours without warming up.
 This allowed our juice to freeze.
-Then as long as we remembered to stir and break up those ice crystals so it didn’t form a block of ice, the result is a wondeful slushie slurpee.
-Check out Winter STEM Activity for more details on the science.
+Then as long as we remembered to stir and break up those ice crystals so it didn’t form a block of ice, the result is a delicious frosty treat!
+To learn more about the science, visit our Winter STEM Activity.